 The type of research is quantitative, with a cross-sectional design conducted from October 2021 to January 2022.
 The population in this study were healthcare workers, nurses, and medical support staff with a total of 133 people in one private hospital in Depok city.
-The sample size was 100 people using a cluster random sampling technique.
-The research instruments of consisted patient safety culture. transformational leadership, and patient safety efforts questionnaires.
+The sample size was 100 people using a cluster random sampling The 10 technique. research instruments patient consisted of safety transformational leadership, and patient safety efforts questionnaires.
 The validity test results of the patient safety culture instrument were 0.68, transformational leadership was 0.979, and patient safety efforts were 0.934.
 The data analysis technique used in this study was Path Analysis using SmartPLS.